I'm back from my summer break (and some pressing business that kept me away from this), ready to continue with Oracle VM Server for SPARC ;-)

 Another very common area of network configuration is VLAN tagging.
 This can be a little confusing - my advise here is to be very clear on what you want, and perhaps draw a little diagram the first few times.
 As always, keeping a configuration simple will help avoid errors of all kind.
 Nevertheless, VLAN tagging is very usefull to consolidate different networks onto one physical cable.
 And as such, this concept needs to be carried over into the virtual world.
 Enough of the introduction, here's a little diagram to help in explaining how VLANs work in LDoms:

 Let's remember that any VLANs not explicitly tagged have the default VLAN ID of 1.
-In this example, we have a vswitch connected to a physical network that carries untagged traffic (VLAN ID 1) as well as VLANs 11, 22, 33 and 44.
-There might also be other VLANs on the wire, but the vswitch will ignore all those packets.
+In this example, we have a vswitch connected to a physical network which carries untagged traffic (VLAN ID 1) as well as VLANs 11, 22, 33 and 44.
+In this example, I'll assume that the IO domain does not use the vsw as a network interface and therefore we don't have to configure VLANs on the vsw itself.
 We also have two vnet devices, one for mars and one for venus.
 Venus will see traffic from VLANs 33 and 44 only.
 For VLAN 44, venus will need to configure a tagged interface "vnet44000".
 For VLAN 33, the vswitch will untag all incoming traffic for venus, so that venus will see this as "normal" or untagged ethernet traffic.
 This is very useful to simplify guest configuration and also allows venus to perform Jumpstart or AI installations over this network even if the Jumpstart or AI server is connected via VLAN 33.
 Mars, on the other hand, has full access to untagged traffic from the outside world, and also to VLANs 11,22 and 33, but not 44.
 On the command line, we'd do this like this:

 root@sun # ldm add-vnet admin-net pvid=1 vid=11,22,33 admin-vsw mars